RESEARCH STARTER

 British Motocross Championship.
 Consisting of MX1 and MX2 classes (250–450 cc four-stroke bikes and 175–250 cc four-stroke bikes), the British Motocross Championship is the primary off-road competition in the UK.
 In 2007, a youth MXY2 class was added, and in 2009, a veterans’ series was added.

 Motocross des Nations.
 Taking place after the National and World Championships each year, teams of three riders representing three nations compete in three classes: MX1, MX2, and Open.
-The event’s locations include the UK, United States, and Belgium.
+The event’s locations include the UK, the United States, and Belgium.

-Since 1993, in response to stricter emissions regulations and after all competing manufacturers adopted 4-stroke engines, the 500 cc class was discontinued.
+Since 1993, in response to stricter emissions regulations and after all competing manufacturers adopted 4-stroke engines, the 500-cc class was discontinued.

 Other Motorcycle Sports